 After a record year for sales Howells Patent Glazing boast a wide portfolio of prestige contracts

-Staff at the Black Country firm have over 150 years combined experience within the industry, giving the firm its in-depth expertise in both roof and vertical applications using single or double glazing or Polycarbonate Sheet as well the traditional type of bars such as the Heritage Wing Bar which is ideal for heritage building projects.
+Employees of the Black Country based firm have over 150 years’ experience within the industry, giving Howells their in-depth expertise in both roof and vertical applications using single or double glazing or polycarbonate sheet.

 Image: Howells’s roof light at Stoke Station

 The systems used by Howells are suitable for use in railway stations, shopping centres, schools, retail complexes, heritage buildings, domestic applications and factory units.
 The range provides for inverted glazing bars to suit various spans.
 Traditional types of bar such as the heritage wing bar, can also be provided if required.

 Howells is able to give customers a bespoke service by providing portal frames and giving advice on the requirement of structural supports.

 Howells Patent Glazing offer their own patented system, made from extruded aluminum alloy complying with the BS EN 1999-1-1:2007+A2:2013.
 Eurocode 9: Design of aluminium structures.